THE LAND OF MORAL AMBIGUITY: HOLLYWOOD & THE HAYS CODE

-By the time the sequel Bride of Frankenstein was released in 1935, enforcement of the code was in full effect and the Dr. Henry Frankenstein’s overt God complex was forbidden.
-In the first picture however, when the creature was born, his mad scientist creator was free to proclaim “Now I know what it feels like to be a God.”
+By the time the sequel Bride of Frankenstein was released in 1935, enforcement of the code was in full effect and Dr. Henry Frankenstein’s overt God complex was forbidden.
+In the first picture, however, when the creature was born, his mad scientist creator was free to proclaim “Now I know what it feels like to be a God.”

 ‘Don’ts’ included “profanity,” “sex hygiene,” “miscegenation,” and “ridicule of the clergy.”
-There was a much longer list of ‘Be carefuls’ which indicated it was offensive to “show sympathy for criminals,” “arson,” “surgical operations,” and “excessive or lustful kissing” and of course “HOMOSEXUALITY.”
+There was a much longer list of ‘Be carefuls’ which indicated it was offensive to “show sympathy for criminals,” “arson,” “surgical operations,” “excessive or lustful kissing” and of course “HOMOSEXUALITY.”

 Hays appointed Colonel Jason S. Joy to be in charge of the supervisory agency, the Studio Relations Committee.
-Once the first talky The Jazz Singer (1927) starring Al Jolson was released a newly fired up rebel cry was heard from the hoity-toity do-gooders who raised objections against Hollywood’s immorality.
-What was once suggestive in silent pictures was now committed to sound, with all it’s risque humor and wicked context.
+Once the first talky The Jazz Singer (1927) starring Al Jolson was released a newly fired-up rebel cry was heard from the hoity-toity do-gooders who raised objections against Hollywood’s immorality.
+What was once suggestive in silent pictures was now committed to sound, with all its risque humor and wicked context.

-In 1934 censorship was tightening its strangle hold.
-Under pressure from the Catholic Church and other religious groups the Motion Picture Production Code made it so that any marginal gay characters became masked in innuendo, relying on queer symbolism instead.
+In 1934 censorship was tightening its stranglehold.
+Under pressure from the Catholic Church and other religious groups, the Motion Picture Production Code made it so that any marginal gay characters became masked in innuendo, relying on queer symbolism instead.
 Several grassroots organizations were founded in order to pressure the film industry, the most influential of all was the Catholic Legion of Decency.

 So, between the Code and state censorship boards, one might expect that films produced after 1930 would be exemplars of wholesomeness and purity.
 In practice, the men who enforced the Code on behalf of the MPPDA (Jason Joy and James Wingate) were wholly ineffectual, primarily due to the very small staffs they were allotted to keep up with the work of reviewing scripts, treatments and finished films while battling studios that weren’t especially thrilled by the bottleneck caused by the whole operation.
 The combination of bureaucratic sclerosis and the economic, political and cultural crisis brought about by the Great Depression ushered in a vibrant era of filmmaking and the introduction of many stars whose personas would forever be rooted in their pre-Code films.- Mike Mashon

-The Code set in place since 1930 was a turning point in the history of self-regulation.
+The Code set in place in 1930 was a turning point in the history of self-regulation.
 With the strict enforcement of the Production Code, they attempted to influence the discourse in American film without coming out and definitively stating which contexts were strictly forbidden.
-Instead they issued phrases like “should be avoided” and “should not suggest.”
+Instead, they issued phrases like “should be avoided” and “should not suggest.”
 Though a variety of controversial topics weren’t vigorously banned by the Production Code, gay characters WERE strictly prohibited.